Chabad: Outreach activities

 Many of the movement's activities emphasize outreach activities.
 This is due to Rabbi Menachem Mendel Schneerson encouraging his followers to reach out to other Jews.
 Chabad outreach includes activities promoting the practice of Jewish commandments (Mitzvah campaigns), as well as other forms of Jewish outreach.
 Much of Chabad's outreach is performed by Chabad emissaries (see Shaliach (Chabad)).
 Most of the communities that Chabad emissaries reach out to are other Jewish communities, such as Reform Jews.

-Rabbi Yosef Yitzchok Schneersohn, 6th leader of the Chabad-Lubavitch branch of Hasidic Judaism, and then his successor, Rabbi Menachem Mendel Schneerson were responsible for focusing Chabad's activities on outreach.
+Rabbi Yosef Yitzchak Schneersohn, 6th leader of the Chabad-Lubavitch branch of Hasidic Judaism, and then his successor, Rabbi Menachem Mendel Schneerson were responsible for focusing Chabad's activities on outreach.
 Rabbi Schneerson was a pioneer in the field of Orthodox Judaism outreach (Kiruv).

 Each sent out large numbers of rabbinic emissaries, known as "Shluchim", to settle in places across the world for outreach purposes.
 The centers that these Shluchim established were termed "Chabad houses".

 Chabad has been active in reaching out to Jews through its synagogues, and various forms of more direct outreach efforts.
 The organization has been recognized as one of the leaders in using free holiday services to reach out across denominations.

-Rabbi Yosef Yitzchok Schneersohn, had a core of dedicated Hasidim who maintained underground yeshivos and mikvehs, and provided shechitah and ritual circumcision services in the Soviet Union.
+Rabbi Yosef Yitzchak Schneersohn, had a core of dedicated Hasidim who maintained underground yeshivos and mikvehs, and provided shechitah and ritual circumcision services in the Soviet Union.